eisido3/cybersecurity-portfolio/README.md

 # cybersecurity-portfolio
 # Evan Isidoro | Cybersecurity Portfolio

 Welcome to my cybersecurity portfolio!
-I'm a SOC-minded analyst with a passion for threat detection, log analysis, and proactive defense strategies.
+I'm an aspiring analyst with a passion for threat detection, log analysis, and proactive defense strategies.
 This repo showcases some of my hands-on work, simulations, and written assessments that reflect my current skill set.

 ## Contents
 - `threat-assessment/` – A written sample threat assessment report